SII-inpac-Chuangqi/darkshine-simulation/README.md

     git clone git@gitlab.com:dark_shine/darkshine-simulation.git
 ```

-**Note:** For users who want to run Baseline 1 samples, don't use current commit, please use ``` git checkout tags/baseline1 ``` instead.
+**Note:** for users who want to run Baseline 1 samples, please use ``` git checkout tags/baseline1 ``` instead.
 The config files of DSimu and DAna are not compatible with different versions.
 See example rare process yaml file in [Gitlab Wiki](https://gitlab.com/dark_shine/darkshine-simulation/-/wikis/Sample-Production/Baseline-1).

 Before installing, several dependencies need to be checked.